Habiba2967/dubizzle-car-assistant/README.md

 **Agent loop: hand-written, via LiteLLM, no agent framework.** The control flow (call model → run any requested tool → feed result back → repeat) is ~30 lines and easy to explain end-to-end, which matters more here than a framework's abstractions.
-LiteLLM is used only so the model provider is a one-line env var — currently pointed at Google's free-tier `gemini-2.0-flash`.
+LiteLLM is used only so the model provider is a one-line env var (`LLM_MODEL` in `.env`) — currently pointed at Google's free-tier `gemini-3.5-flash-lite`..

 ## A note on the dataset: no Price column

-The provided workbook (both the "raw dataset" and "cleaned dataset" sheets) does not actually include a price field, even though the brief asks the agent to filter/qualify by price range.
-Rather than let the LLM invent a number at chat time — which would violate the "don't hallucinate inventory" requirement — `data/prepare_data.py` generates a **deterministic, seeded synthetic price** per listing once, at data-prep time (based on make/year, so a Ferrari and a Toyota land in sensible AED bands).
-The same listing always gets the same price, and the LLM only ever reads it from the CSV like any other column.
+The provided workbook (both the "raw dataset" and "cleaned dataset" sheets) has no structured price field, even though the brief asks the agent to gather the user's price range.
+Rather than fabricate a price for every listing — which would mean the assistant could end up stating a number that was never actually part of the inventory — I decided not to invent one.
-This is a documented workaround, not a hidden one — happy to discuss alternatives (e.g. scraping real listings for price) in the interview.
+Some listings do mention a price directly in their title or description text, so the assistant reads that text itself before answering a price question, and says a price isn't listed only after actually checking, rather than assuming absence.
+Budget is still captured from the user for lead qualification (`save_lead`) independently of whether any given listing's own price happens to be known.

 ## Out of scope for this prototype